 - Submit official transcripts from all colleges attended.

 - Attend a mandatory Radiography information session before March 1st.
-The student must attend the session each year that application is made to be aware of curriculum and admission policy changes.
+The student must attend the session each year that the application is made to be aware of curriculum and admission policy changes.

 - Complete the online radiography program application before March 15th.
 If space becomes available before fall admission, the college will establish subsequent dates for acceptance of applications.